- Will love to learn from toys that can be shaken, moved about and put into other containers.

-- May be able to pick up small objects with a thumb and finger ‘pincer’ action
+- May be able to pick up small objects with a thumb-and-finger ‘pincer’ action

-- Can manage finger foods
+- Can eat finger foods on their own

 - Have good control when sitting and can turn their heads round and reach for toys without toppling over

 - May be able to get into a sitting position from lying down

 - Will look for a dropped object (or a thrown one... again and again!)

 - May be crawling by now (although some babies ‘bottom shuffle,’ and some never crawl at all)

 - Will start to pull themselves up to a standing position by holding on to hands or furniture